 This eagle staff was created to recognize and honour First Nation people on Turtle Island, and in the spirit of reconciliation, (specifically Truth and Reconciliation Commission Call to Action #57) to raise awareness of First Nation people and culture.

-The eagle staff will be used during cultural events that the RCMP is invited to, including the change of command ceremony for the new commissioner of the force in 2018, a first for the RCMP.
+The eagle staff is used during cultural events that the RCMP is invited to and was even included in change of command ceremony for the new commissioner of the force in 2018, a first for the RCMP.

 The eagle staff carrier

 First Nations RCMP member Staff Sergeant (S/Sgt.)
 Jeff Poulette accepted responsibility for working on this initiative and is the eagle staff carrier.
 He currently works with RCMP-Indigenous Relations Services (RIRS) at National Headquarters.